-When this question comes up, most people are drawing on what they’ve heard from the nearest layperson or about the dangers of ketoacidosis, which is much different.
-So, it’s time to set the record straight and shed some light on this confusion about the safety of ketosis!
+When this question comes up, most people draw their conclusions on what they’ve heard from the nearest layperson or what they’ve heard about ketoacidosis, which is much different.

 Ketosis Health Myths

 The most common myths about ketosis being unsafe or unhealthy usually come down to misinformation.
 Here are some of the top health myths about ketosis and why they’re wrong.

 Myth: The Ketogenic Diet Causes Heart Disease

 You’ve been told that fat, especially saturated fat, can cause hardening of the arteries and heart disease.
 However, according to the latest research, the short-term health benefits of following a high-fat diet include a positive impact on cardiovascular health[*].

 The same study has shown that in comparison to those who followed a high-carb, low-fat diet, keto followers had improved sleep and better cognitive function.

 The ketogenic diet has also shown promising results in the management of obesity, high cholesterol levels, type 1 diabetes, type 2 diabetes, blood sugar levels, and neurodegenerative medical conditions like Alzheimer’s disease and Parkinson’s[*][*].

 You’ll often hear that high-protein diets may increase the risk factors of developing kidney problems, and sometimes ketogenic diets are lumped into that category.

 The keto diet is not high-protein; it focuses mainly on healthy fats (such as avocado and olive oil) and a moderate amount of protein that won’t overload your system.